 PSYCHPREP offers very clear guidelines for expected progress with our online testing program.
 We provide specific test score cutoffs that correlate highly with EPPP success.
 Individually-tailored, weekly expert feedback takes the guesswork out of licensure preparation and readiness to test.

-Feedback is provided by licensed psychologists with over 10 years of experience teaching at PSYCHPREP.
+Feedback is provided exclusively by doctoral level consultants.
 Most PSYCHPREP participants get through the preparation process and the EPPP with relative ease.
 With expert feedback, should a problem emerge, strategies for remediation are quickly recommended.
-With PSYCHPREP’s expert feedback, when we certify that you are ready to test, you are 99% likely to PASS.
+With PSYCHPREP’s expert feedback, when we certify that you are ready to test, you are 95%+ likely to PASS.

 Weekly expert feedback is included when you order any of PSYCHPREP’s Premium Packages, EPPP Study Materials, or EPPP Online Testing Program.